uhub/awesome-java/README.md

 * [coverity/coverity-security-library](https://github.com/coverity/coverity-security-library) - Coverity Security Library (CSL) is a lightweight set of escaping routines for fixing cross-site scripting (XSS), SQL injection, and other security defects in Java web applications.
 * [BoltsFramework/Bolts-Java](https://github.com/BoltsFramework/Bolts-Java) - [Archive] Bolts is a collection of low-level libraries designed to make developing mobile apps easier.
 * [jayway/powermock](https://github.com/jayway/powermock) - PowerMock is a Java framework that allows you to unit test code normally regarded as untestable.
-* [vaadin/vaadin](https://github.com/vaadin/vaadin) - Vaadin is a Java framework for building modern web applications that look great, perform well and make you and your users happy.
 * [dblock/waffle](https://github.com/dblock/waffle) - Enable drop-in Windows Single Sign On for popular Java web servers.
 * [javaslang/javaslang-circuitbreaker](https://github.com/javaslang/javaslang-circuitbreaker) - A lightweight, easy-to-use fault tolerance library designed for Java8 and functional programming based on javaslang.
 * [StripesFramework/stripes](https://github.com/StripesFramework/stripes) - Stripes is a Java framework with the goal of making Servlet/JSP based web development in Java as easy, intuitive and straight-forward as it should be.
 It's stripey and it doesn't suck.